enriquepablo/terms/doc/usage.rst

     $

-And you can interface with it by making a TCP connection to port 1967 of the machine and using the protocol described at the end of the README.rst.
+And you can interface with it by making a TCP connection to port 1967 of the machine and using the protocol described in the "protocol" section of this set of docs.